fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - No new readings.

 {% include alert.html class='info' title='In class' text="
-- Review the steps necessary to publish your essay on the official Metahistory site.
+- Review the steps necessary to publish your essay on the official _Metahistory_ site.
 This process is basically the same as when you committed your revisions a few weeks ago.
 There are a few additional concerns since you're making a NEW essay this time.
 Your final version must be posted by December 13.
 "%}

-{% include alert.html class='danger' title='BEFORE CLASS ON WEDNESDAY' text="
-- Update our [Table of Contents Data](https://docs.google.com/spreadsheets/d/1EBAxMEabmmgxiU_0yabIDr6r8Cnevtv63KXDbae33T4/edit#gid=0).
-Double check your abstract, image, and the link.
-"%}

 ### 8: Last questions/comments and course wrap up
 - No new readings.

-{% include alert.html class='warning' title='Class' text="
+{% include alert.html class='info' title='In class' text="
 - Course Retrospective
 - What I hope you can do with historiography
 - Final essay revision advice